ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

+Version 0.8.9 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
+A new `examples/create_annotations.rs` example demonstrates the extended functionality.

+Version 0.8.8 adjust the WASM implementation of `pdfium-render` to account for some small packaging changes in the upstream releases of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>.

 Version 0.8.7 corrects a misspelling in the `PdfBitmapFormat` enum, adds implementations of `Send` and `Sync` for `PdfDocument` when using the `sync` crate feature, and corrects a clipping bug in `PdfPage::transform()` and `PdfPage::set_matrix()` that could create unexpected results when